benduong2001/benduong2001.github.io/capstoneproject.md

      * The original data already provided by Flock Freight only had **one** geographic feature - the zipcodes of the order's origins and destinations.
     * Since I was the main person in the team with at least prior familiarity with geo-data in my internship and past projects, I had to do 2 tasks:
         1. Procuring external, geographic data sources for our project.
-        2. Transforming it to be "usable" or "pandas-dataframe friendly" and thus pass the work to my less geospatially-familiar teammates so they could do more analysis on it.
+        2. Transforming it to be "usable" or "pandas-dataframe friendly" and then pass the work to my other teammates so they could do more analysis on it.
     * How I did these 2 tasks were:
         1. I wrote **ETL** python scripts to extract this geo-data from online government census data sources.
             * Retrival is done by **Socrata API** by Tyler Insights, OR **webscraping** with **BeautifulSoup**, as a sequence of **"ETL Failsafes"** with Python's **Try / Except**.